 - Geo-redundant storage, which maintains six copies of data: three copies in one region (your local region), and another three copies in a remote region.
 This form of redundancy provides the highest level of disaster protection.

-The maximum request rate (assuming a 1-KB entity, blob, or message size) is 20 KBps.
+The maximum request rate for a storage account (assuming a 1-KB entity, blob, or message size) is 20,000 requests per second.
+A storage account has a maximum of 1000 IOPS (8 KB in size) per file share.
 If your system is likely to exceed these limits, consider partitioning the load across multiple storage accounts.
-A single Azure subscription can create up to 100 storage accounts.
+A single Azure subscription can create up to 200 storage accounts.
 However, note that these limits might change over time.

 Partitioning Azure table storage